 - We will have 2 apartment-style rooms with full kitchens.

 We will have additional and flexible meeting spaces, providing essential adaptability for hosting multiple large groups at once.

 We must begin immediately.
-Ground will be breaking on the new Snack and Gift annex in November, and we plan to begin Phase 2 next summer with the clearing of the old building.
-Phase 1 will require $550,000, while we need $5,000,000 for Phase 2.
+Ground has already broken on the new Snack and Gift annex, and we plan to begin Phase 2 next year with the clearing of the old building.
+Phase 1 will require $630,000, while we need $5,000,000 for Phase 2.
 Construction in the mountains is a challenging and expensive endeavor, but we have partnered with a build/design firm that knows the process well.